astronomer/astro-docs/enterprise/v0.16/06_manage-astronomer/06_upgrade-to-0-23.md

 $ kubectl get pods | grep upgrade-astronomer
 ```

-Then, run the following command to see each pod while you upgrade:
+Then, run the following command for each pod you find:

 ```sh
 $ kubectl logs <your-pod-name>